Rodney Wright: San Jose SaberCats (first stint)

 Wright had a season-high 14 receptions for 165 yards, scored his only rushing touchdown of the season, a nine-yard carry, in Week 5 against the Kansas City Brigade.
 He also had a season-high four receiving touchdowns Week 11 against the Rattlers, and a season-high two carries for three yards against the Avengers in Week 14.
 In the playoffs, he recorded 28 receptions for 330 yards and four touchdowns, while carrying the ball once for minus one yard.
 In the SaberCats ArenaBowl XXII loss to the Philadelphia Soul, he recorded a playoff single-game high 13 receptions for 144 yards and two touchdowns.
+His 13 catches was also an ArenaBowl record.

 Kansas City Chiefs

 Wright signed with the Kansas City Chiefs on April 7, 2009.
 He was waived on September 5 and signed to the practice squad.
 He was then released on September 16.

 San Francisco 49ers

 Wright was signed to the San Francisco 49ers practice squad on December 1, 2009.